swthemathwiz/wyse-5070-ethernet-adapter/README.md

 ## Printing

-I use a Creality Ender 3 Pro to build with a layer height of 0.16mm.
+I use a Creality Ender 3 Pro to build with a layer height of 0.16 mm.
 In Cura, you need ***Generate Support*** checked, with ***Support Placement*** set to
 ***Touching Buildplate***.
 Support should be used only below the two *wings* that are screwed to the computer; in particular, ensure that no support is added